 Corporate Class Inc. conducts executive presence workshops around the world — from the Americas, to Europe and the Gulf.

-CEO’s have endorsed our training and executive presence coaching because of its strong value proposition; “The investment I made with Corporate Class has helped me personally and increased my business exponentially.
+CEOs have endorsed our training and executive presence coaching because of its strong value proposition; “The investment I made with Corporate Class has helped me personally and increased my business exponentially.
 This program has reinforced the value we place on a work environment that is based on respect.
 Understanding and consideration for our internal and external clients.
 This training has also supported our employees in their career development, proving to be a great professional and personal investment for everyone who attended.”

-Top business schools around the world recognize Executive Presence as critical to closing the gap between talent and exceptional leadership by finding your voice, developing the quiet confidence to navigate what comes your way, leveraging and maximizing your strengths,.
-Our client list speaks to the impact our programs have made on our patrons and their organizations around the world.
+Top business schools around the world recognize Executive Presence as critical to closing the gap between talent and exceptional leadership by finding your voice, developing the quiet confidence to navigate what comes your way, and leveraging and maximizing your strengths, Our client list speaks to the impact our programs have made on our patrons and their organizations around the world.

 leadership presence training program